guillaume-elambert/devops-training/project-1/part-2.md

 <question-container question="Edit the <code>./master/playbooks/nginx.yml</code> file so it copies the content of the <code>./slaves/nginx/config/</code> folder into the NGINX configuration directory.">

 According to the [NGINX Beginner’s Guide][nginx-beginners-guide], the configuration folder of NGINX depends on the package system used to install NGINX and the operating system. \
-After some Googling and some research in the file system, it apperas that using `apt` in Ubuntu (the base of our container image), the configuration folder is `/etc/nginx/`.
+After some Googling and some research in the file system, it appears that using `apt` in Ubuntu (the base of our container image), the configuration folder is `/etc/nginx/`.

 ```yml
 - hosts: web